 1.2 Understand and manage nutrient loads to areas irrigated with non-advanced wastewater

-Key Message: Reclaimed water used for irrigation contains a significant amount of nitrogen, especially if it comes from a wastewater treatment facility that does not use advanced treatment protocols.
-If the nitrogen content of reuse irrigation water is ignored when calculating the recommended amount of synthetic fertilizer to apply to landscapes and golf courses, over fertilization can occur.
-Greater understanding of the nutrients in reclaimed water is needed, coupled with targeted education for homeowners, lawn care professionals and golf course managers to align irrigation and fertilizer management to reduce nutrients.
+Key Message: Reclaimed water used for irrigation contains significant amounts of nitrogen, especially if it originates from wastewater treatment facilities without advanced treatment.
+If the nitrogen content of reclaimed irrigation water is ignored when calculating synthetic fertilizer application, overfertilization can occur.
+Greater understanding of nutrient fate in reclaimed water, coupled with targeted education for homeowners, lawn care professionals, and golf course managers, is needed to align irrigation and fertilizer practices and reduce nutrient pollution.

 Importance

-Homeowners and landscape managers can inadvertently apply excessive nutrients to landscapes and golf courses if they don’t offset the amount of synthetic fertilizer they apply by the amount of nutrients already in reclaimed irrigation water.
-[Update: A 2021 survey conducted by UF/IFAS Sarasota County Extension for golf course managers indicated that about 66% (n=39) of respondents do not account for nutrients in their reclaimed water before fertilizing.]
+Homeowners and landscape managers may inadvertently apply excessive nutrients if they do not adjust synthetic fertilizer rates to account for nutrients already present in reclaimed irrigation water.
+A 2021 UF/IFAS Sarasota County Extension survey found that about 66% of golf course managers (n=39) did not account for reclaimed water nutrients before fertilizing.
+This is a significant source of overfertilization, especially during the summer fertilizer blackout period.

 Reclaimed water is used for irrigation at a park.
 Source: City of North Port